 Core model

-Skills, rules, and flows for ASIC work
+AI skills, rules, and flows

 The workflows repo is organized around three reusable building blocks.
 That separation is what makes the content composable instead of turning into one-off prompts.